Gaurav1921/Building-Machine-Learning-Models-from-First-Principles/Logistic Regression/README.md

 + Polynomial features: Add polynomial features to the input data to capture higher-order interactions between the features.
 + Ensemble methods: Combine multiple logistic regression models using bagging or boosting to improve accuracy.

+## Contributing
+If you have any suggestions or improvements for the linear regression model, feel free to create a pull request or submit an issue.

-## Credits
+## Acknowledgements
-This implementation is based on the code from the "Machine Learning" course on Coursera by Andrew Ng.
+This implementation was inspired by the Andrew Ng's Machine Learning course on Coursera.

+## License
+This project is licensed under the MIT License.